usdoj/foia.gov/www.foia.gov/_glossary_terms/search.md

 term: "Search"
 ---

-To examine, manually or by automated means, agency records in order to locate the records that are responsive to a request.
+The process of looking for and retrieving records or information responsive to a FOIA request.